-I am not the most adventurous person in life.
-I have always been fascinated with people who do extreme sports or indulge in adrenaline pumping activities but I never pegged myself as one of them.
+I am not the most adventurous person in my life.
+I have always been fascinated with people who do extreme sports or indulge in adrenaline-pumping activities because I couldn’t ever be one of them.
 Mostly, because I have an overactive imagination (watching multiple Final Destination movies does that to you) and I really like staying alive.
+But, I really wished to try Scuba Diving once which is why I decided to give it a chance in Sri Lanka.

 Hope you all try it once too!